redhatdemocentral/rhcs-travel-agency-demo/README.md

   $ ./init.sh IP
 ```

-If for any reason the installation breaks or you want a new JBoss BRMS installation, just remove the project rhcs-brms-install-demo
+If for any reason the installation breaks or you want a new installation, just remove the project rhcs-brms-install-demo
 entry in the OpenShift console and re-run the installation.

 Should your local network DNS not handle the resolution of the above address, giving you page not found errors, you can apply the